Have you ever started a project and gotten distracted almost immediately?

 The more tasks you can outsource or automate, the more free time you’ll have for focused concentration.
 Think about your deep work time like mining diamonds—the more time you spend chiseling, the more diamonds you’ll have.

 If you want a promotion, or to launch a new business, or build a new product in 2018—deep work can truly revolutionize your output.
 By no means is it an easy transition.
 But the result more than speaks for itself.
-Opinions expressed here by Contributors are their own.
+Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.